awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sliding-window-concepts.md

 In summary, the window is a fixed size and slides with time\.
 The query emits output when new records appear\.

 **Note**
 We recommend that you use a sliding window no longer than one hour\.
-If you use a longer window, the application takes longer to restart after regular system maintenance, because the source data needs to be read from the stream again\.
+If you use a longer window, the application takes longer to restart after regular system maintenance\.
+This is because the source data must be read from the stream again\.

-The following are example queries that use the `WINDOW` clause to define windows and perform aggregates\.
+The following example queries use the `WINDOW` clause to define windows and perform aggregates\.
 Because the queries don't specify `GROUP BY`, the query uses the sliding window approach to process records on the stream\.

-## Example 1: Process a Stream Using a 1\-minute Sliding Window<a name="sliding-ex1"></a>
+## Example 1: Process a Stream Using a 1\-Minute Sliding Window<a name="sliding-ex1"></a>

 Consider the demo stream in the Getting Started exercise that populates the in\-application stream, `SOURCE_SQL_STREAM_001`\.
 The following is the schema\.